Tutorial: Creating a native view

 Example app

-Finally, we can pass in a URL to our WebView component in the example app.
+Finally, pass a URL to your WebView component in the example app.

 example/App.tsx